 The Test Report Form, content, timing and structure of the test is the same whether you take the test on paper or on computer and the Speaking test is always face-to-face with a certified IELTS Examiner.

-If you choose to take IELTS on Computer, you will take the Listening, Reading and Writing test using a computer.
-All aspects of the test are identical to paper-based IELTS, including:
+If you choose to take IELTS on computer, you will take the Listening, Reading and Writing test using a computer.
+All aspects of the test are identical to IELTS on paper, including: